 Electronic Dissertation/Thesis Submission for Dental Students

-This page is a reference tool for BUGSDM students completing their dissertations (DScD/DSc) or theses (MSD).
-Dissertation and thesis students in other schools or programs (including BUGSDM PhD candidates) should consult the general BU guidelines and instructions.
+This page is a reference tool for Boston University Henry M. Goldman School of Dental Medicine (GSDM) students completing their dissertations (DScD/DSc) or theses (MSD).
+Dissertation and thesis students in other schools or programs (including GSDM PhD candidates) should consult the general BU guidelines and instructions.

 All dental student dissertations and theses produced for the DScD/DSc and MSD degrees must be presented to BU for inclusion in OpenBU (Boston University’s online digital repository) and the ProQuest Dissertations & Theses database.

-As was true with print submissions, students will need to meet with a librarian in the Medical Library to review their formatting (see the dental school Thesis/Dissertation Guidelines for details on format requirements) before the final submission.
+As was true with print submissions, students will need to meet with an Alumni Medical Library librarian to review their formatting (see the dental school Thesis/Dissertation Guidelines for details on format requirements) before the final submission.

-General Medical Library timeline for review and submission process:
+General Alumni Medical Library timeline for review and submission process:

 - Thesis written, defended, approved by committee (the hard part!)

-- Meeting for formatting review and approval by Medical Library librarian
+- Meeting for formatting review and approval by Alumni Medical Library librarian

-- Submission to the library of the printed title page and signed signature page(s) (see page 6 of the Guidelines) as proof of committee approval
+- Submission to the library of the title page and signed signature page(s) as proof of committee approval

 - Electronic submission of full text PDF of thesis on ProQuest ETD Administrator site